Muun-Muun/Satellite-Orbit-Tracker/README.md

 You can set the time range in two ways.

-- **Seconds method:** This app shows you the ground-track of your satellite for the seconds you entered.
+- **Seconds mode:** This app shows you the ground-track of your satellite for the seconds you entered.

     <p align="center"><img width="525" alt="image" src="https://user-images.githubusercontent.com/52774019/159639649-fc125bc7-8c6d-4aba-880e-c3861598c045.png"></p>

-- **Cycles method**: This app shows you the ground-track of your satellite for the cycles you entered.
+- **Cycles mode**: This app shows you the ground-track of your satellite for the cycles you entered.

     <p align="center"><img width="525" alt="image" src="https://user-images.githubusercontent.com/52774019/159639662-0de71950-60b2-48b5-ae61-4bec4d582e14.png"></p>